somnoynadno/alias_online/README.md

 1. Follow installation instruction and create API on your server side *(or use ours)*

-2. Change **BASE_URL** contsant in src/http/API.js up to your IP address
+2. Change **BASE_URL** constant in src/http/API.js up to your IP address

 3. Build debug or release application with npm scripts (e.g. ``` $ react-native run-android ```)

 ### Alternative

-Download builded APK: *will be able in future*
+Download precompiled APK here: *http://somnoynadno.ru/static/alias/bin* (choose the latest version)

 ## Copyrights